-The ball will be replaced on the throw-in line at the farthest back of these two locations: a) one meter back from the point it went out or b) one meter back from the location of the kicking robot.
+The ball will be replaced on the throw-in line one meter back from the location of the kicking robot.
 We define 'back' as being towards the goal of the team that last touched the ball.
 Note that if the one meter placement would cause the ball to be placed off the end of the throw-in line, then it should be placed at the end of the throw-in line, and not beyond.